Animechan-API/animechan/README.md

 * fork and clone this repo.
 * create a separate branch `git checkout -b "rocktim-branch"`.
-* Add your favorite quotes in the database `/data/data.json`
 * then push the changes.
 * any others suggestions then leave a issue.